 It takes creativity, craftsmanship, and commitment to make a piece of Cumbria Crystal.
-Each piece from a sherry glass to a sculpture goes through nine pairs of hands and takes at least 14 days to go through all our processes.
+Each piece from a sherry glass to a sculpture goes through nine pairs of hands and takes 10-18 days to go through all our processes.
 Our quality standards are rigorous with each piece of crystal graded at different stages of production attaining a quality standard to which others can only aspire.

 In order to do this we are creating beautiful contemporary classic designs and collections, appropriate for contemporary lifestyles, which will endure because of their classic and elegant nature and we have a commitment to quality standards to which others can only aspire.

-Real magic happens in the cutting room, where Cumbria Crystal’s artisan cutters still use a traditional 2 stage process of roughing and smoothing the crystal on a lathe to create our distinctive, decorative patterns.
-The first cuts are made on a diamond wheel and which is then smoothed on a sandstone wheel in a process called smoothing.
-This time consuming technique rarely used now but this technique achieves a sharpness and quality of finish unrivalled in the industry and which cannot be replicated by machine.
-Our cutters are skilled in many different cutting techniques including mitre, diamond, flute, flat and thumbprint cuts of both fine and strong detail, working with both contemporary and traditional designs.
+Real magic happens in the cutting room, where Cumbria Crystal’s artisan cutters still use a traditional, 2 stage process of roughing and smoothing the crystal on a lathe to create our distinctive, decorative patterns.
+The first cuts are made on a diamond wheel, which are then refined on a sandstone wheel in a process called smoothing.
+This time consuming technique is rarely used now but achieves a quality of finish – unrivalled in the industry – and which cannot be replicated by machine.
+Our cutters are highly skilled in many different cutting techniques including mitre, diamond, flute, flat and olive cuts applied to both contemporary and traditional designs.
 Most designs require the use of multiple wheels.
 For example, seven wheels and at least 45 minutes are required to cut a single glass from the Grasmere collection.

 All our crystal is graded at stages during production and then a final inspection before packing ensures our high quality standards are maintained and our customers receive the very best quality of crystal.
 Each piece is carefully wrapped and packaged professionally for delivery.